Our pillars

 Our context

-The Board ensures that good governance and ethical conduct is practised throughout the Group.
-Leading by example, the Board oversees performance and activities such as:
+The Board ensures that good governance and ethical conduct are practised throughout the Group.
+Leading by example,

-We are committed to adopting and complying with best practice standards such as the Equator Principles, the ICMM’s Global Industry Standard on Tailings Management and other appropriate standards.
+We are committed to complying with the Equator Principles, the ICMM’s GISTM and other appropriate best practice standards.

 Our approach